Introduction

 Stay Selective

 Most players easily get tempted to play maximum hands against opponents who play loose.
 Experienced players know the importance of maintaining discipline and sticking to a selective hand range.
-You should play only those hands that have a positive expected value in the long run.
+You should play only those hands with a positive expected value in the long run.

 Observation is Key